topleft/google-places-basics/readme.md

 Markers are one of the things that make Google maps really functional and rich with information.
 For your map you may want to add markers to places that you've been in the world, or all the breweries you want to visit on you next road trip.
 A paleantologist could pinpoint exact locations of where T-Rex fossils have been found and then share that map with her colleagues.
 Markers are powerful and fun.
 Even better, adding them is easy too.

 Markers are objects provided by the Google Places API and they, much like maps, have properties we can set and customize.
-Markers 'belong' to a given map, so we need to specify this map, via a variable name, when we create a new marker. we also need to set the position of a marker.
+Markers 'belong' to a given map, so we need to specify this map, via an argument, when we create a new marker. we also need to set the position of the marker.
 We can do this in many ways, for now we will use latitude and longitude.

-Add this code to main.js below the map instantiation(instantiation means creating a new 'instance' or object of a certain type).
+Add this code to main.js below the map instantiation (instantiation means creating a new 'instance' or object of a certain type).

 ```
 var marker = new google.maps.Marker({